 “A Miracle on the Water…one thing is certain; Mazzio’s film will be a must-see whenever it premieres…” – Bryan Abrams, The Credits

-Chicago Magazine interviews Arshay Cooper ahead of A Most Beautiful Thing‘s release.
+Chicago Magazine‘s Skyler Aikerson interviews Arshay Cooper ahead of A Most Beautiful Thing‘s release.

-New York’s Fox 5 News spotlights A Most Beautiful Thing (features interviews with Executive Producer Grant Hill, Director Mary Mazzio, and Arshay Cooper).
+New York’s Fox 5 News spotlights A Most Beautiful Thing (featuring interviews between reporter Antwan Lewis and Executive Producer Grant Hill, Director Mary Mazzio, and Arshay Cooper).

 A Most Beautiful Thing.
 “WATCH: Five Black History-Making Rowers Pull Together in ‘A Most Beautiful Thing’” – N. Jamiyla Chisholm, Colorlines